evanharmon/in-mono/headspace/aws/aws-cloudfront.md

 can use signed URLs or signed cookies

-## Web Application Firewall (WAF)

-can use web application firewall ACL

 ## Alternate CNAMES

 example cdn.harmonsoftwaresolutions.com
 If using Alternate CNAMES, you have to upload your own SSL certificate

-## Invalidations

-A way to remove objects from the CDN but you pay for it

-## Grant Read Permissions On Bucket

-If yes, updates the S3 files in the new CDN bucket to have read access

 ## S3 Logging Bucket Settings